Skip to content

 Important Notes for Massachusetts

 • Massachusetts uses the Income Shares model, combining both parents' gross incomes to determine the total child support obligation.
+The 2025 Guidelines are effective December 1, 2025 (quadrennial review).

 • Massachusetts guidelines include specific provisions for parenting time adjustments when the payor has the children at least one-third of the time.

-Example Child Support Calculation in Massachusetts
+Example Calculation

 Scenario: Parent A earns $5,000/month, Parent B earns $3,000/month, 2 children.

-Step 1: Combined monthly income: $5,000 + $3,000 = $8,000
+Step 1: Combined income: $8,000

-Step 2: Parent A's income share: $5,000 / $8,000 = 62.5%
+Step 2: Parent A's share: $5,000 / $8,000 = 62.5%

-Step 3: Look up basic obligation from the guidelines schedule for $8,000 combined income and 2 children.
+Step 3: Look up basic obligation for $8,000 combined and 2 children.

-Step 4: Multiply the basic obligation by Parent A's share (62.5%) to determine their payment.
+Step 4: Multiply by Parent A's share (62.5%).

-Note: Additional adjustments for health insurance, child care, and parenting time may apply.
+Adjustments for health insurance, child care, and parenting time may apply.

-Frequently Asked Questions About Massachusetts Child Support
+Massachusetts Child Support FAQ

 How is child support calculated in Massachusetts?